500 Fifth Avenue: Architecture

 Shreve, Lamb & Harmon designed the building in the Art Deco style.
 It was built simultaneously with the Empire State Building nine blocks south, which Shreve, Lamb & Harmon also designed.
 William F. Lamb, a lead associate at the firm, called 500 Fifth Avenue "a thoroughly frank expression of the requirements of an up-to-date office building."
-Because the design lacks historicist details, writer Eric Nash described the building as "perhaps the closest realization" of Eliel Saarinen's design for Chicago's Tribune Tower.
+Because the design lacks historicist details, writer Eric Nash described the building as "perhaps the closest realization" of Eliel Saarinen's unrealized design for Chicago's Tribune Tower.

 Form

 Because of limitations on building shape imposed by the 1916 Zoning Resolution, the building contains setbacks that make the lower floors larger than the upper floors.
 Varying designs were used on Fifth Avenue and on 42nd Street due to the different zoning requirements on each side.
 500 Fifth includes numerous setbacks on each side, which are complex and asymmetrical.
 The first setback on 42nd Street is at a higher story than the first setback on Fifth Avenue.
 Namely, the Fifth Avenue side's setbacks are at the 18th, 22nd, and 25th stories, while the 42nd Street side's setbacks are at the 23rd, 28th, and 34th stories.
 The AIA Guide to New York City characterized the form as "a phallic pivot".

 At the time of 500 Fifth Avenue's completion in 1931, the heights of skyscrapers in New York City were limited by the perceived economic feasibility of the upper floors.
 For the lot that 500 Fifth Avenue occupied, this maximum height was considered to be 59 stories including a penthouse, or roughly 697 ft.
 Despite being similar in design to the Empire State Building, 500 Fifth Avenue never became as prominent due to its asymmetrical massing, its lack of spire, and its smaller proportions.
 The only original ornamentation on 500 Fifth Avenue's roof were large red digits reading "500", but these have since been removed.